strapi/strapi/docs/docs/docs/01-core/data-transfer/01-engine.md

 "strict" - disallow mismatches that are expected to cause errors in the transfer, but allow certain non-data fields in the schema to differ
 "exact" - schema must be identical with no changes

 Note: The "strict" schema strategy is defined as "anything expected to cause errors in the transfer" and is the default method for the import, export, and transfer CLI commands.
-Therefore, the exact functionality will always be subject to change.
+Therefore, the technical functionality will always be subject to change.
 If you need to find the definition for the current version of Strapi, see `packages/core/data-transfer/src/engine/validation/schemas/index.ts`

 ##### Handling Schema differences